MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 This extension supports the following tasks in Visual Studio Code:

-- Authentication with SQL Server Big Data Cluster.
+- Authenticate with SQL Server Big Data Cluster.
-- Retrieving an application template from GitHub repository for deployment of supported runtimes.
+- Retrieve an application template from GitHub repository for deployment of supported runtimes.
-- Management of currently open application templates in the user's workspace.
+- Manage currently open application templates in the user's workspace.
-- Deployment of an application through a specification in YAML format.
+- Deploy an application through a specification in YAML format.
-- Management of deployed apps within SQL Server Big Data Cluster
+- Manage deployed apps within SQL Server Big Data Cluster.

-You can also view all apps that you have deployed in the side bar with the following information:
+- View all apps that you have deployed in the side bar with additional information.

-- state
-- version
-- input parameters
-- output parameters
-- links
-    - swagger
-    - details

-Generate a run spec to consume the app or delete the app from the cluster:
+- Generate a run spec to consume the app or delete the app from the cluster.

-- Consumption of deployed apps through a run specification YAML
+- Consume deployed apps through a run specification YAML.

 The following sections walk though the installation process and provides an overview how the extension works.